 In 2009, Nefco and Ukraine signed a framework agreement that provides a legal framework for Nefco’s operations in Ukraine.
 The framework agreement, which came into effect in 2010, grants Nefco certain privileges and immunities in Ukraine and enables Nefco to provide financing to municipalities and carry out projects in an efficient way.
-This supports the country in its transition to a green economy and benefits the communities and ordinary people in Ukraine.
+This supports the country in its transition to a green economy, strengthen its alignment with EU regulations and benefits the communities and ordinary people in Ukraine.

 Why grant funding is needed to rebuild Ukraine